 Even the simplest joinery demands some real thought, some engineering.
 And the concern for fitness—beginning with how joints fit together, the appropriate relation of different members, and extending to strong and proper and thus appealing proportion and composition and above all practical functioning of the structure—is, as William Hogarth said in The Analysis of Beauty, the first criterion of beauty.
 “When a vessel sails well, the sailors always call her a beauty; the two ideas have such a connexion!”

 Even a nailed joint done with great care can be appreciated for its beauty.
-Not long ago I met the son of a contractor, Frank Pennell, who’d worked with the famed Berkeley architect Bernard Maybeck, and recalled his father’s story of visiting with Maybeck a job site to inspect the house’s just-completed framing.
+Not long ago I met the son of a contractor, Frank Pennell, who’d worked with the famed Berkeley architect Bernard Maybeck, and recalled his father’s story of visiting a job site with Maybeck to inspect the house’s just-completed framing.
 Maybeck was struck by the beautiful workmanship, admiring in particular the perfectly mitered and nailed bracing of the studs.
 And he said to the contractor, “Forget about the paneling we planned to put on the interior walls.
 I want to be able to see this framing.
 Just fill in between with plaster and leave the studs exposed.”

 This understanding of role of the inherent artistry of what might seem to be the purely utilitarian work of the joiner couldn’t be better portrayed than it is in this medieval manuscript illustration, below, of an intellectually engaged joiner, flowers on her bench, and its accompanying poem.
 (And, as this image shows, the joiner’s trade was not the exclusive domain of men.)